chef/chef-web-docs/chef_master/source/install_omnibus.rst

 =====================================================
 .. tag packages_install_script_options

-In addition to the default install behavior, the Omnitruck install script supports the following options:
+In addition to the default install behavior, the Chef install script supports the following options:

 ``-c`` (``-channel`` on Microsoft Windows)
    The release channel from which a package is pulled.
 Possible values: ``current`` or ``stable``.
 Default value: ``stable``.